heia-fr/kalidocker/README.md

 # kalidocker

-Based on the latest Kali docker.
+Based on the latest Kali docker (https://www.kali.org/news/official-kali-linux-docker-images/).

 Used with the GNS3 net emulator (https://gns3.com).
 A minimum sets of tools are installed to be used in the different GNS3 Labs.

 ## Tools installed
 * bettercap